 […] I am doing my degree in computing and IT with a second subject in Psychology.
 I chose this degree because I want to go into info sec... this degree will give me a grounding in IT knowledge as well as insight into the way people think with my additional subject of Psychology.

 Even for students not currently in IT work, there was an awareness of the benefits of taking an interdisciplinary course to enable entry into new and upcoming fields.
 In other words, decision making was informed by labour market awareness and envisioning their future employability prospects.
-For example Sylvia, a 33 year old unemployed woman, who had never worked in IT, was aspiring to enter the sector and recognised the value that having a joint degree in Computing and IT and Business could bring to her subsequent employment
+For example Sylvia, a 33 year old unemployed woman who had never worked in IT, was aspiring to enter the sector and recognised the value that having a joint degree in Computing and IT and Business could bring to her subsequent employment.
+She explained:

 In IT, to get up the ladder, they want you to have management experience.
 In business they want you to know about technology for e-commerce, data protection, marketing etc., so knowing there was an option to study both this was something I couldn’t afford to miss with my career goals.